apache/apisix-website/website/blog/2021/07/14/the-road-to-customization-of-Sina-Weibo-API-gateway-based-on-Apache-APISIX.md

 1. Apache APISIX does not support SaaS multi-tenancy, and there are many upper-layer applications that actually need to be operated and maintained, and each business line development or operation and maintenance student only needs to manage and maintain their own rules, upstreams and other rules, which are not associated with each other.
 1. When the routing rules are published online, they need fast roll back support if problems arise.
-1. When creating or editing existing routing rules, we are not so sure about publishing them directly to the wire, and then we need it to be able to support grayscale publishing to a specified gateway instance for simulation or local testing.
+1. When creating or editing existing routing rules, we are not so sure about publishing them directly to the wire, and then we need it to be able to support canary release to a specified gateway instance for simulation or local testing.
 1. The need for API gateways to be able to support Consul KV-style service registration and discovery mechanisms.

 None of these requirements are currently supported built-in by Apache APISIX, so custom development is the only way to make Apache APISIX truly usable within Weibo.